ukaea/overlap_checker/ARCHITECTURE.md

 # Terminology

- * A **solid**s is a 3D volume described by a set of faces, edges, and verticies.
+ * A **solid** is a 3D volume described by a set of faces, edges, and verticies.
- * Solids **intersect** when some point exists that is within either solids or on the surface of either solid.
+ * Solids **intersect** when some point exists that is within (or on the surface of) both solids.
 It's useful to distinguish between these cases:
    * Intersecting solids **touch** when the volume of intersection is empty.
 For example, a vertex of one solid lies on the face of another.
 Or, minimally, when two vertices are at the same